mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 (the recruiting coordinator will give you unique links for each one).
 - You can't run your code, so make sure you check it once after you're done coding and before testing it and debug it with some test cases.
-- You may need to run Back of the envelope calculations in the coding section too, make sure you understand the [memory layout of a program](https://gabrieletolomei.wordpress.com/miscellanea/operating-systems/in-memory-layout/).
+- You may need to do back of the envelope calculations in the coding section too, make sure you understand the [memory layout of a program](https://gabrieletolomei.wordpress.com/miscellanea/operating-systems/in-memory-layout/).
 It could help you estimate the memory required for your program in a real-life scenario.
 - For the followups that you won't be able to solve because of the time limit, get into the habit of expressing your ideas